 This set is more ideal for either a beginner or someone who’s a master mixer.
 The colors require know-how in mixing.

-The quality is pretty average, so it’s suitable for beginners.
+The quality is pretty basic, so it’s suitable for beginners.

 Don’t forget these other travel essentials!

 Watercolor Canvas Packs